 She has developed many courses across diverse settings and believes in bringing all of the gems from her field to the widest possible audiences.
 Since having three children (including twins) she saw the need for time design workshops, and is also writing/curating a collective autobiography on motherhood.

+Dr. Poe is a founder of Frequency, an immersive dome in New York City which houses interactive multimedia wellness experiences.
 Other current projects include designing a mobile art airstream gallery, a curriculum for an experiential university in the spirit of Black Mountain, and making music/sound design with others, including her husband, a musician/drummer.